kadena-community/kadena.js/packages/libs/react-ui/README.md

 export default MyApp;
 ```

-> Note: We understand that just inverting colors is not enough to achieve a good
+> Note: We understand that just inverting colors is not enough to achieve good
-> design in dark mode.
-We are using this color inversion in conjunction with
+> UX in dark mode.
+We are using this color inversion in conjunction with custom
-> custom color selection to style dark mode within our applications
+> color selection to style dark mode within our applications

 ### Running Storybook